 Chinese lanterns are perennials in mild-warm climate zones.
 There is some debate as to the fruit’s edibility (there is a consensus NOT to eat them unless they’re completely ripe).
 However, the plant (including leaves and roots) is sold and used as a medicinal herb in Asia where it’s native.

 Having eaten the ripe Chinese lantern fruit several times with no ill effects, my continued existence attests to the fact that it is indeed edible at least to me and at least in small quantities.
 However, the flavor was extremely sour, so the ripe fruit is probably best cooked and sweetened.

 - plant dimensions: 5′ H x 4′ W

 - production: 1 pound of fruit per plant per year

 - growing conditions: full sun, rich soil, and irrigation (use organic insecticide on seedlings to kill flea beetles)

 4. Tomatillo (Physalis philadelphica and Physalis ixocarpa)

 Our second favorite Physalis fruit after ground cherries are tomatillos, due to their high productivity and how easy they are to of grow.
-Tomatillos are hugely popular in Latin America, and Latin American cuisine is hugely popular in our kitchen.
+Tomatillos are hugely popular in Central and South America, and Latin American cuisine is hugely popular in our kitchen.

 There are large and small-fruited tomatillo varieties.
 There are also purple and green varieties.
 All offer an excellent, tangy-sweet flavor and all grow as annuals in our climate zone.
 When I’ve grown tomatillos for restaurants, I much prefer the giant green tomatillos which are much more economical to produce on a price per pound basis.